jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 How did we spread around the world, and how did we develop tools?
 We plated and spread tool-species inside ecosystems of course.
 And that required, and still requires, three modes of understanding; nature, mythologies, stories, and science.

 - a virus will never know where it is. a bug might. a mammal even better. and so on. the more sensory inputs a being has, the more awareness it needs to stay on mission. same for tools....hence we science is needed when weiling powerful/sensory tools, but needs specificity for a simple knife cutting a apple for consumption....

+- That means each person has a legacy of genetics that evolved in a time period before civilization.
+Some paleo-anthropologists describe it as humans are not evolved for modern life.

+- Therefore we need to make modern life more natural by replacing artificial with natural selection.
+The first step is realizing we are genetic creatures using tools to play a modified version of the Game of Life.